 - A one-year certificate program that requires 48 credits: 48 x 150% = 72 credit maximum.
 This student is allowed up to 72 credits to complete this program.
 Credits taken must be applicable toward this specific program. - A two-year associate's or transfer program that requires 90 credits: 90 x 150% = 135 credit maximum.
 This student is allowed up to 135 credits to complete this program.
-Credits must be applicable toward this specific program. - Federal regulations state "a student who completes the academic requirements for a program but does not yet have the degree or certificate is not eligible for further additional Federal Student Aid funds for that program." - > All extension approvals are on a case-by-case basis.
-A minimum 2.0 cumulative GPA is required of all students for an extension to be considered. - Decisions made by the Extension Committee, after review by the Financial Aid Director, are final. - A student who has earned a bachelor's degree or higher will be required to file an extension.
-Any student who has earned a bachelor's degree or higher will only be eligible for loans.
+Credits must be applicable toward this specific program. - Federal regulations state "a student who completes the academic requirements for a program but does not yet have the degree or certificate is not eligible for further additional Federal Student Aid funds for that program." - All extension approvals are on a case-by-case basis.
+A minimum 2.0 cumulative GPA is required of all students for an extension to be considered. - Decisions made by the Extension Committee, after review by the Financial Aid Director, are final.